 We also recommend that you work with a true shed expert who’ll take the time to find out first, what you intend to use your shed for, then coach you on style, colors, and the options that make sense for you.
 Be wary of uneducated sales people who try to sell you just on appearance!

-Insider Secrets on What to Look for in a Well Built Shed
+Insider Tips on What to Look for in a Well-Built Shed

 Do staples show on the shingles?
 If exposed, staples will eventually rust and shingles will leak over time.